-- The School of Nursing policies for undergraduate course exemption, advanced standing, and transfer courses are consistent with the University policy. - Clinical nursing courses are not accepted as transfer courses into the nursing major. - All Nursing courses must follow a documented plan of study.
+The School of Nursing policies for undergraduate course exemption, advanced standing, and transfer courses are consistent with the University policy.

+Clinical nursing courses are not accepted as transfer courses into the nursing major.

+All Nursing students must follow a documented plan of study.

-Accelerated Program for Second-Degree Students (ABSN) and Direct Entry Nursing (MS) Program Students
+Accelerated Program for Second-Degree Students (ABSN), BSN Transfer Track and Direct Entry Nursing (MS) Program Students

-ABSN and Direct Entry Program students complete a prescribed 16-month, full-time, sequential program of study and do not qualify for advanced standing.
+ABSN, BSN Transfer Track and Direct Entry Program students complete the prescribed 16-month, full-time, sequential program of study and do not qualify for advanced standing.